ComposableFi/composable/book/src/pallets/mosaic.md

 given by `budget - decayer(penalty, current_block, last_decay_block)`.
 The new
 penalty is the decayed previous penalty plus the minted amount.

+## Workflow

+The Mosaic pallet is comprised of three main components: the Relayer interface, incoming transactions, and outgoing transactions.

+### The Relayer Interface

+The Relayer interface provides the necessary functionality for managing the constrains of the Relayer and exposing the functionality needed by the Relayer to conduct transactions.
+The Relayer, while operating on this network, is constrained by the set budget, supported networks, and the maximum transaction sizes for those networks.
+The Relayer will need to be able to accept new transactions and mint the funds needed for conducting those transactions.
+Additionally, in the event of finality issues on the destination network, the Relayer will need to be able to burn funds.

+The Relayer's net budget is determined by the set gross budget and the [decay penalty](#decaying-penalty).
+This budget controlls the minting capabilities of the Relayer on this network.

+### Incoming Transactions

+Incoming transactions are transactions who's destination is this network.
+Once funds have been minted on this network and the lock time has passed, they may be claimed to conclude the transaction.

+In the event that any issues occurred with finalizing a transaction, the waiting funds associated with incoming transactions that have yet to be claimed may be burned by the Relayer.

+### Outgoing Transactions

+Outgoing transactions are transactions originating on this network who's destination is elsewhere.
+These transactions must first be requested by the user, then accepted by the Relayer.
+Once accepted by the Relayer the funds of this transaction will no longer be claimable on the origin network.
+Before acceptance by the Relayer, funds may be reclaimed by the user.

+## Pallet Extrinsics

+### Set Relayer

+`set_relayer`

+Sets the current Relayer configuration.

+This is enacted immediately and invalidates inflight, incoming transactions from the previous Relayer.
+However, existing budgets relain in place.

+This can only be called by the[`ControlOrigin`](#controlorigin).
+### Rotate Relayer

+`rotate_relayer`

+Rotates the relay account.

+#### Restrictions

+This is only callable by the current Relayer.

+The Time To Live (TTL) must be greater than the [`MinimumTTL`](#minimumttl).

+### Set Network

+`set_network`

+Sets the supported networks and maximum transaction sizes accepted by the Relayer.

+This can only be called by the current Relayer.

+### Set Budget

+`set_budget`

+Sets the Relayer budget for incoming transactions for specific assets.

+This does not reset the current `penalty`.

+This can only be called by the [`ControlOrigin`](#controlorigin).

+### Transfer To

+`transfer_to`

+Creates an outgoing transaction request.

+Locks the funds locally until picked up by the Relayer.

+#### Restrictions

+* The network must be supported

+* The asset ID must be supported

+* The amount must have sufficient funds

+* The origin must have sufficient funds

+* Transactions that cause overflows (due to being too close to exceeding the max balance) will be caught and returned as errors

+### Accept Transfer

+`accept_transfer`

+This is called by the Relayer to confirm that it will relay a transaction.

+Once this is called, the sender will be unable to reclaim their tokens.

+If all the funds are not removed, the reclaim period will not be reset.
+If the reclaim period is not reset, the Relayer will still attempt to pick up the remainder of the transaction.

+### Claim Stale To

+`claim_stale_to`

+Claims funds from outgoing transactions not yet picked up by the Relayer.

+### Time Locked Mint

+`timelocked_mint`

+Mints new tokens into the pallets wallet.

+These tokens will be available for pickup after the `lock_time` blocks have passed.

+### Set Time Lock Duration

+`set_timelock_duration`

+Sets the time lock, in blocks, on new transfers.

+This can only be called by the `ControlOrigin`.

+### Rescind Time Locked Mint

+`rescind_timelocked_mint`

+Burns unclaimed funds that are waiting in incoming transactions.

+This may be used by the Relayer in case of finality issues on the other side of the bridge.

+### Claim To

+`claim_to`

+Collects funds that have been deposited by the Relayer into the owner's account.

+### Update Asset Mapping

+`update_asset_mapping`

+Updates a network asset mapping.

+This can only be called by the [`ControlOrigin`](#controlorigin).

 ## Pallet Configuration